CardSorting/DreamBeeSQL/changelog/strategy-mission/README.md

 ## 🎯 Executive Summary

-NOORMME has successfully completed a strategic pivot from a generic multi-framework ORM to a specialized, production-ready Next.js + SQLite ORM that brings Django's powerful patterns to the JavaScript ecosystem.
+NOORMME has successfully completed a strategic pivot from a generic multi-framework ORM to a specialized Kysely-based ORM with a Django-inspired API for Next.js + SQLite applications.

 ### Core Transformation
-- **From**: Generic ORM supporting multiple frameworks and databases
+- **From**: Generic ORM attempting to replicate Django ORM
-- **To**: Next.js-optimized ORM with SQLite specialization and Django-inspired patterns
+- **To**: Kysely-based wrapper with Django-inspired API patterns, specialized for Next.js + SQLite + NextAuth

 ### Key Differentiators
-1. **Django's ORM Without Framework Lock-in** - Powerful patterns with portability
-2. **Next.js App Router Optimization** - Built for Server Components and Server Actions
-3. **SQLite WAL Mode Excellence** - Leveraging SQLite's strengths for maximum performance
-4. **Auto-Discovery & Type Generation** - Minimal setup, maximum productivity
+1. **Built on Kysely** - Type-safe foundation, not proprietary query builder
+2. **Django-Inspired API** - Familiar `.objects.filter()` patterns wrapping Kysely
+3. **Next.js + NextAuth Specialized** - Deep integration for modern Next.js apps
+4. **SQLite Focus** - Auto-discovery and WAL mode optimization
+5. **Escape Hatch** - Drop to raw Kysely for complex queries

 ## 📚 Document Guide